Fredrikstad FK: History

 Fredrikstad Fotballklubb was founded on 7 April 1903.
-While football in many older clubs was an addition to other established forms of sport, such as skiing or athletics, FFK was the first club in Norway to focus uniquely on playing football, and as such may be labelled the first true football club in the country.
+While football in many older clubs was an addition to other established forms of sport, such as skiing or athletics, FFK was the first club in Norway to focus uniquely on playing football, and as such may be labeled the first true football club in the country.
 A lack of opposition meant this was in fact the third attempt at establishing a football club in Fredrikstad (tradition has it that the second attempt died out when the only football landed on a freight train bound for Moss).
 Finding someone in the vicinity to play against was still a problem when FFK was founded.

-It so happened that the Englishman H. W. Kenworthy, who lived in the neighboring town of Sarpsborg, wanted to practise his native country's sport and travelled to Fredrikstad to take part in one of FFK's training sessions.
-Upon his return to Sarpsborg it was suggested that he arrange for a new club to be established.
+It so happened that the Englishman H. W. Kenworthy, who lived in the neighboring town of Sarpsborg, wanted to practice his native country's sport and traveled to Fredrikstad to take part in one of FFK's training sessions.
+Upon his return to Sarpsborg, it was suggested that he arrange for a new club to be established.
 The idea was well received in Sarpsborg, and Sarpsborg F.C. was founded on 8 May 1903.
 The first match between the teams was played the following year in Sarpsborg in front of 600 spectators.
 FFK won the historical match 4–0.
-Sarpsborg and Fredrikstad went on to establish the first regional series, and inspired the founding of many new clubs in the region in the years to come.
+Sarpsborg and Fredrikstad went on to establish the first regional series and inspired the founding of many new clubs in the region in the years to come.

-FFK didn't have the red and white colours when the club was founded in 1903.
-In fact, they changed suits seven times from 1903 to 1927, when they finally found the one they are using now.
+FFK didn't have the red and white colors when the club was founded in 1903.
+In fact, they changed suits seven times from 1903 to 1927.
+The colors that they wear now come from Polish National team.
+When FFK asked Polish Football Association if they could use their colours, they received positive reply and even set of clothes in the colours as a gift.

 FFK reached the Norwegian Cup final for the first time in 1932.
 The semifinal against Mjøndalen was played at home in front of a record 9,000 spectators, and FFK won the match 3–0.
 Fredrikstad met Ørn Horten in the final, winning 6–1, and were thus Norwegian Champions.
-This signalled the start of Fredrikstad's first successful era, in which the club claimed four more cup titles before the start of World War II.
+This signaled the start of Fredrikstad's first successful era, in which the club claimed four more cup titles before the start of World War II.
 FFK became the first club to win the new nationwide league, in 1937–38, and they won The Double the following season.